Page 2 : 3D Rendering, Video Transcoding & Photoshop Performance

 The radial blur filter adds the perception of motion to a picture.
 This is a compute-intensive operation that benefits from multiple processing cores.
 This radial blur test was performed on a single 13.5 megapixel photo, with a filesize of 4,910,867 bytes.

-The AMD Ryzen 3 1300X (Lowest Price) applied the radial blur filter in 17.5 seconds – just under 3 seconds slower than the Ryzen 5 1500X.
+The AMD Ryzen 3 1300X (Price Check) applied the radial blur filter in 17.5 seconds – just under 3 seconds slower than the Ryzen 5 1500X (Price Check).
 In other words, its lack of SMT support and smaller L3 cache size only sapped its performance by 18%.

 Support Tech ARP!